 Mother and child (2001) Carel Visser

-Visser came up with a beautiful design for a ship, but that did not fit in with the sculpture theme of the human figure.
+Sculptor Carel Visser came up with a beautiful design for a ship, but that did not fit in with the sculpture terrace theme of the human figure.
 He then designed Mother and child.
-This expressive image is an assembly in which all kinds of found objects and waste materials are combined into a whole that is cast in bronze.
-The original parts that make up the object remain recognizable, despite the fact that they have started to play a different role in the final performance.
-The child is a cast of a baby doll, the round dense forms of which contrast with the much more abstract mother figure, which seems to be made up of industrial forms.
-With this, this work has become a very contemporary variant on the 'Maria with child' theme from art history, always with the child on her lap.
-But because the child here is a baby doll and mother looks like a lot of scrap, the work is mainly humorous.
-Some see this duo not so much as a caress but as a monstrous mother who wants to devour her child (which also refers to a mythological subject from art history: the Greek Medea, who kills her children).
-Theme and method of assembly make this image an exception in the much more abstract-constructivist oeuvre of Visser, although the treatment of individual parts in the space is characteristic.
-For more information: Sculpture International Rotterdam
+This expressive image is an assembly in which all kinds of found objects and waste materials are combined into a whole, which is cast in bronze.
+The original parts from which the object is built remain recognizable, despite the fact that they have started to play a different role in the final representation.
+The child is a cast of a baby doll, whose round, dense shapes contrast with the much more abstract mother figure, which appears to be built up more of industrial shapes.
+This work has thus become a very contemporary variation on the 'Mary with child' theme from art history, in which the child always lies on your lap.
+But because the child here is a baby doll and mother looks like a pile of scrap metal, the work is mainly humorous.
+Some see in this duo not so much a caress as a monstrous mother who wants to devour her child (which also refers to a mythological subject from art history: the Greek Medea, who kills her children).
+The theme and method of assembling makes this image an exception in Visser's much more abstract-constructivist oeuvre, although the treatment of separate parts in the space is characteristic.
+For more information: Sculpture International Rotterdam.

 Sculptor Carel Visser (Papendrecht, 1925 - Le Fousseret, France, 2015) has played an important role in shaping post-war art history.
-After studying Architecture at the Technical University in Delft, he visited the Academy of Fine Arts in The Hague.
-In the period of more than fifty years that followed, he investigated fundamental sculptural problems such as construction, appearance, space and connection between volumes.
-With his constructivist oeuvre, he has won various prizes and participated in the Venice Biennale, the documenta in Kassel.
+After studying Architecture at the Technical University in Delft, he attended the Hague Academy of Visual Arts.
+In the period of more than fifty years that followed, he explored fundamental sculptural problems such as structure, appearance, space and connection between volumes.
+His constructivist oeuvre has won several awards and participated in the Venice Biennale, the documenta in Kassel.
 His work has been purchased by various museums.